You’ve just been gifted a sum of money either by a relative, or through a deceased person’s will. What tax implications come with it?

 - Vacations

 If someone is paying medical or educational expenses on your behalf, making payments directly to the medical or educational institution may help them avoid the requirement to file a tax return.
-Consult IRS Form 709 for more information.
+Consult with your CPA or attorney regarding IRS Form 709 or review IRS website for more information.